-- Know if there are any class/school parties that students can make fliers for. - Have grading rubrics for Speak Like a Geek. - Talk with grade-level team so you tie into conversations. - Ensure that all required links are on student computers. - Know which tasks weren't completed last week and whether they are necessary to move forward. - Integrate domain-specific tech vocabulary. - Know whether you need extra time to complete lesson.
+- Know what event students can make fliers for. - Have grading rubrics for Speak Like a Geek. - Talk with grade-level team so you tie into conversations. - Ensure that all required links are on student computers. - Know which tasks weren't completed last week. - Integrate domain-specific tech vocabulary. - Know whether you need extra time to complete lesson.